-You can find out how we are spending our Pupil Premium Allocation on this page or download the Pupil Premium Planned Spending for 2017-18.
+You can find out how we are spending our Pupil Premium allocation by downloading the Pupil Premium Planned Spending for 2019-20 above.

-Schools are now accountable for the ways in which they choose to spend their Pupil Premium funding.
-At Elland CE, we aim to measure the impact of all our spending on each child, and evaluate the effectiveness termly.
+Schools are accountable for the ways in which they choose to spend their Pupil Premium funding.
+At Elland CE, we aim to measure the impact of all our spending on each child, and evaluate the effectiveness.

-In the 2017 to 2018 financial year, schools will receive £1,320 for pupils in Reception to Year 6 who are registered as eligible for free school meals at any point in the last 6 years.
-Schools will also receive £1,900 for each pupil identified in the Spring school census as having left local-authority care because of one of the following:
+In the 2019 to 2020 financial year, schools will receive £1,320 for pupils in Reception to Year 6 who are registered as eligible for free school meals at any point in the last 6 years.

 The primary aim is to ‘Diminish the Difference’ in terms of attainment, achievement and opportunity.